sourcegraph/handbook/content/support/engaging-other-teams.md

 Questions about specific alerts and graph panels should be routed to the team that is responsible for the alert or panel, as indicated by relevant entry in [Alert solutions](https://docs.sourcegraph.com/admin/observability/alert_solutions) or the [Dashboards reference](https://docs.sourcegraph.com/admin/observability/dashboards) respectively.

-Any other questions about monitoring and performance should be routed to the [Distribution team](../engineering/distribution/index.md).
+Any other questions about monitoring and performance should be routed to the [Delivery team](../engineering/enablement/delivery/index.md).

 ### Code host connections